 If the three hints don’t do it, I’ll give additional hints so make sure your students write the answers on the paper as well.

-Like this Can/Can’t ESL Game?
+Do you Like this Can/Can’t ESL Game?

 If you like this ESL game for kids, then you’re going to love this.
 You’ll get an email filled with ESL games and activities, as well as teaching tips and other awesome stuff delivered straight to your inbox every few days.